simonhuwiler/pharma_universe/client/README.md

 You may use this at your wish with one restriction: The mesh of the lava planet (Novartis) is not free.
 You need to buy it as well.
 You will [find it here](https://www.cgtrader.com/3d-models/textures/natural/lava-pbr-seamless-texture).

 ## Credits
-Background music and bonus track: shu
+Background music and bonus track: Made with sonic pi.
+You will find the code for the music in the repository

 Planet textures made with:
 * https://www.texturesforplanets.com/